British Canoeing Awards Course

 You'll also get the opportunity to learn some really useful bushcraft skills too, like how to construct and maintain your own camp, campfire cooking over an open fire, shelter building, and fire lighting.
 This course really has it all!

 Early on Saturday morning you'll meet your instructors and pick up your boats in Bedford, and after a short briefing and equipment check you'll go straight out onto the river.
-After a half day of paddling and learning skills along the way you'll arrive at a secluded riverside woodland to set up camp, start a cosy campfire and enjoy a night wild sleeping under the stars.
+After a half day of paddling and learning skills along the way you'll arrive at a secluded riverside woodland to set up camp, start a cosy campfire, with steaming cups of tea and coffee, and enjoy a night wild sleeping under the stars.
 You can choose from shared teepees, small tents and hammocks, or you are more than welcome to bring your own tent or hammock if you prefer.
-As a group you’ll cook a free-range woodland feast over the camp fire, learning some top tips for preparing bush tucker.
+As a group you’ll cook a free-range woodland feast over the camp fire, learning some top tips for preparing bush tucker, with a cosy pub down the road as a backstop option.
 Then it’s time to relax, toast marshmallows and just enjoy being in the wild.

 ACCOMMODATION, FOOD AND DRINK

-You'll spend the night in a private riverside woodland where you'll work together to light a fire and prepare dinner.
+You'll spend the night in a private riverside woodland where you'll work together to light a fire and prepare dinner, with the option of a cosy local pub down the road.
 There will be a variety of camping options available including large, shared teepees, small tents and hammocks.
 You'll need to bring your own sleeping bag and mat and are welcome to bring your own tent if you want your own space.
 You'll need to bring your own packed lunches for both days but dinner and breakfast are provided - when you book please let us know your dietary requirements.

 This is a great adventure to travel to by public transport as our start point is just a short walk from Bedford railway station.
 There are regular trains from central London which take just 35 minutes.
 Free car parking is also available on local streets.